yasuabe/57-exercises-in-haskell/README.md

 - ※ [x] Completed, [ ] Pending
 - ※ Lv. (level): p(q), where:
-  - p: Programming skill level used to solve the exercise (1 = beginner, 5 = advanced).
+  - p: Relative programming skill level used to solve the exercise (1 = beginner, 5 = advanced).
-  - q: Complexity of the exercise requirements (1 = simple, 5 = complex).
+  - q: Relative complexity of the exercise requirements (1 = simple, 5 = complex).

   Note: Even if the requirement level (q) is low, the programming level (p) might be higher if advanced techniques are intentionally used for learning purposes.